Old Fashioned Cocktail Recipes

 Technique Note · Applies to Every Recipe

 Pre-chill before the big cube.
-Stir your cocktail with 2–3 regular ice cubes for 30 seconds.
+Stir your cocktail with 2 to 3 regular ice cubes for 30 seconds.
 Pull them out, then add the large clear cube.
 It will melt more slowly and crack less from the temperature shock.

 Still Branch Whiskey Old Fashioned